The Principal Dev – Masterclass for Tech Leads

 Technical Overview

-Copper is a data-oriented Robot SDK with these key components:
+Copper is a deterministic and data-oriented Robot SDK with these key components:

 You don't have a real robot yet?
 Try it in our minimalistic sim environment!